Abstract Factory Pattern

 }

 Note: All products should be able to interact with each other!
-But we ensure interaction between products of the same family only for the sake of uniformity and flow in the application.
 For this, the abstract product class for Text will use a method for interaction between bg color and text products.

 Abstract and concrete products of Text